keras-team/keras/README.md

 - __Minimalism.__ Each module should be kept short and simple (<100 lines of code).
 Every piece of code should be transparent upon first reading.
 No black magic: it hurts iteration speed and ability to innovate.

 - __Easy extensibility.__ New modules are dead simple to add (as new classes/functions), and existing modules provide ample examples.
-To be able to easily create new modules allows for total expressiveness, making Keras suitable for adavanced research.
+To be able to easily create new modules allows for total expressiveness, making Keras suitable for advanced research.

 - __Work with Python__.
 No separate models configuration files in a declarative format (like in Caffe or PyLearn2).
 Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.